mitchellh/go-sat/README.md

 if using cgo is an option for you.
 This library aims to be a pure Go SAT solver that requires no cgo.

+It is highly unlikely that this library will ever be as fast as leading SAT solvers in the field.
+If you require performance or are solving hard SAT problems, you may want to consider wrapping an existing SAT solver with cgo or via os/exec.
+However, having a pure Go SAT solver is useful for easy cross-compilation in many real world cases.

 ## Features

 The root package is `sat` which contains the SAT solver itself that can